geekuillaume/soundsync/README.md

 Now go to https://soundsync.app/ to control every Soundsync install on your home network.

+## Download last development version

+Want to try the latest features and help with debugging?
+Download the [latest build](https://github.com/geekuillaume/soundsync/releases/tag/bleeding-edge)!
+Each commit will generate a new installer with the latest version of the code (but the version number won't be increased).

 ## Need help?
 Have new ideas?
 Want to contribute?

 [Join the Discord server!](https://discord.gg/j2BZ5KC)